-Compensation for the Group Chief Executive (the "CEO") was \$3.45 million in 2015, down from \$5.35 million in 2014.
-His average realisable pay over the three year period ending in 2015 was \$2.49 million compared with the average disclosed compensation of \$4.13 million (see the detailed analysis as reported in the CEO Compensation Lookback on page 49).
-Average realisable pay over this period was 40% lower than the value disclosed in the summary compensation table, demonstrating the strong pay for performance alignment in the design and operation of our incentive compensation programs.
+Compensation(3) for the Group Chief Executive (the "CEO") was \$3.99 million in 2016.
+His average realizable pay over the three-year period ending in 2016 was \$2.45 million compared with the average disclosed compensation of \$4.26 million (see the detailed analysis as reported in the "CEO Compensation Lookback" on page 45).
+Average realizable pay over the three-year period was 43% lower than the value disclosed in the summary compensation table, demonstrating the strong pay for performance alignment in the design and operation of our incentive compensation programs.